|Home||Starlets A to Z||Starlets by country||Films by title||Search||Film reviews|

 Graham's Gang S01E04: Kidnap (Marilyn Fox, 1977)

-with Sebastian Saville, Liz Saville, Louise Temple, Robert Armstrong, Pat Bond, Joe Chappell, Chan Fai, Gia-Fu Feng, Richard Feynman and Tom Gerrard
+with Sebastian Saville, Liz Saville, Louise Temple, Robert Armstrong, Pat Bond, Joe Chappell, Chan Fai, Gia-Fu Feng, Richard Feynman, Tom Gerrard, Jasper Gough and Brian Jones

 This avant-garde film and video work, a heap of sci-fi / psycho-analytical hooey, was co-directed by Jane Arden, one of the masochist-exhibitionist breed of feminists (cf. Chantal Akerman) who treated cinema as a medium for sexual fantasies of public nudity and self-degradation.
 Right up my street, though this particular one isn't very good.

 Suzan is the protagonist's girlfriend.
 She's the well-spoken, sensibly (even drably) attired junior barrister type.
 This self-searching compilation begins with a routine 'questionaire' scene.
 Notice the low-budget special video effects in the background; everything seems to have been made on a VCR kicked so the tracking is out of whack, or Ceefax after the aerial came loose in a gale.
 Moving swiftly on we see Suzan in the shower, the framing knowingly emphasising the only parts of the picture anyone is going to want to see (or more to the point, remember seeing).
 Her body is in great shape, and she's one of those practically-minded women who uses her pubic hair as a handy lathering area.
 Splendidly copious though it may be, it was only about par for the course for the time, showing how much we have lost in the intervening third of a century.